Randy Stevenson, Veteran Services Specialist, 440-826-5920, email@example.com

 Today at BW, veterans are enrolled in bachelor's and master's degree programs -- studying business, teacher education, chemistry, criminal justice, organizational leadership, computer science, pre-engineering, neuroscience, and much more.

-Attend classes at our main campus in Berea, at BW East in Beachwood Ohio or online.
+Attend classes at our main campus in Berea, at our east side location, or online.
+Here are your next steps:

 We're glad you're considering Baldwin Wallace University and would like to get to know you better.
 A campus visit will help you get a feel for what it's like to attend BW.
 Talk with a counselor, tour the campus, or sit in on a class.
 Complete this online visit request form or call 440-826-2091 or to set up time to meet one-on-one with an admission counselor who will talk with you about your educational goals, review transfer credit, discuss courses and help you apply for admission.
 The Admission Office is located in the Durst Welcome Center, 115 Tressel Street.